gilligan-ees-4760/EES_4760_5760_website/content/projects/_index.md

 ## Team Projects {#team-projects}

-Your team will make a presentation about your project on Wednesday, Oct.
-8.
+Your team will make a presentation about your project on Thursday, Oct.
+15.
-Your write-up will be due on to Brightspace on Friday, Oct.
-17.
+Your write-up will be due on to Brightspace on Wednesday Oct.
+28.

 * [Project assignment](/assignment/TeamProjectAssignment.pdf)